Materials-Consortia/OPTIMADE/optimade.md

 `"reference"` entries describe bibliographic references.
 To do so, they MUST use properties defined by [BibJSON specification](http://okfnlabs.org/bibjson/).
-At least one property is REQUIRED.
+At least one field from the BibJSON specification MUST be present.

 Example: